synctree/ec2-snap-db/README.md

 ## Installation
 Copy the files `ec2-instance-env`, `ec2-snap-db`, and `ec2-volumes-for-mount`
 to your directory of choice.
-Ensure that they have executable permissions for the user who will be running the process.
+Ensure that they have executable permissions for the user who will be running the process (0755 with root ownership should be fine).
 All three files must be installed in the same directory.

 You may find it convenient to install these files in the same directory as either `ec2-consistent-snapshot` or the Amazon EC2 API Tools (e.g.